flowcommerce/magento-flow-connector/README.md

 ## Flow Integration

-This module provides all the major components for integrating with Flow.
+This module provides the core components for integrating with Flow.

 ### Product Catalog